aeslaughter/moose/modules/tensor_mechanics/doc/content/documentation/systems/Materials/GeneralizedKelvinVoigtModel.md

     For the time-stepping scheme to be properly updated, a [LinearViscoelasticityManager](/LinearViscoelasticityManager.md) object must be included in the input file, and linked to the material

 ## Stress-Strain Computation

 The material is compatible with either the total small strain approximation, or either of the incremental strain approximation (incremental small strains or finite strains).
-The model requires the stress calculators listed in \ref{stress_calculators_gkvm}.
+The model requires the stress calculators listed in [stress_calculators_gkvm].

 !table id=stress_calculators_gkvm caption=Consistent Strain and Stress Calculators
 | Strain | Stress | Additional Materials |